Kitty123567890/AI-Running-Companion/README.md

 - No mic input option: Your browser may not support the Web Speech API; you can still chat via text.
 - No spoken replies: Enable "Voice coach" and confirm your system has TTS voices enabled.
 - API errors: If OpenAI calls fail, the app automatically falls back to local coaching.
+- Weather/search/route not working: Your network may block external requests to Open‑Meteo, Nominatim, or OSRM.
+Try again later or use coordinates/destination by map click.

 ## LLM Configuration (OpenAI‑compatible)
 - Toggle "Use OpenAI‑compatible API" in the header to enable LLM replies.